 The regulation of algorithms challenges the expertise of regulatory agencies.
 Regulatory agencies need to develop a regulatory practice that can effectively deal with regulatees that use machine-learning algorithms.
 To develop this practice, regulatory agencies have to invest in their expertise (meanings).
-Expertise can come from inside the organisation, for example by educating domain experts in data science or technical experts in the functioning of governmental organisations, though often additional expertise from outside the organisation is required.
-Whether from inside or outside the organisation, the newly built expertise needs to be combined with existing regulatory expertise of lawyers, inspectors, and others.
-61
+Expertise can come from inside the organisation, for example by educating domain experts in data science or technical experts in the functioning of governmental organisation is required.60 Whether from inside or outside the organisation, the newly built expertise needs to be combined with existing regulatory, expertise of lawyers, inspectors, and others.61